yanfeng17/xiaozhi-esphome/devices/Under_Development/Modular/README.md

   -  Example automation that changes clock type (left and right swipes), changes wallpaper (swipe up) and toggles battery status (swipe down) can be found in: /Under_Development/Home_Assistant_Automations/
   -  I did it this way so it's not a locked functionality and we can do whatever we want with the sensors.

----

-## Older versions of Modular can be found in /OLD/ if wanting to revert to a previous version.

 ### Modular core v1.01
 - **Fixes**
   - fixed timer widget, fixed clock screensaver so it doesn't go on when timer is running